home-assistant/home-assistant.io/source/_integrations/weblink.markdown

 <div class='note'>

 The below documentation applies to the classic "States" user interface.
+The `weblink` integration has been **deprecated** and pending for removal in Home Assistant 0.107.0.

 Starting with Home Assistant 0.86, Lovelace is the new default interface.
 For information on configuring weblinks in Lovelace please follow [these instructions](/lovelace/entities/#weblink) instead.

 </div>